makrai/notes/zhang2310-socioprag-64-lang.md

 # 3 SPARROW Benchmark

-* 13 types of tasks in six main categories.
-It contains 169 datasets
+* 13 types of tasks in six main categories, 169 datasets
 * covers a wide period of time (1986-2022)
-* We group different tasks in our benchmark by what we perceive to be an
+* We group different tasks in our benchmark
   * hate speech, offensive language, and dangerous language detection as anti-social language detection
 * we keep sentiment analysis and emotion recognition distinct due to the popul
-* Table 2 summarizes statistics of SPARROW.
-We now briefly introduce our task
+* Table 2 summarizes statistics of SPARROW
-  * more information about languages in SPARROW in Table 7 of the Appendix.
-We
+  * more information about languages in SPARROW in Table 7 of the Appendix
   * detailed descriptions with full citations of all our datasets in Tab 9--14
+* aggregated metric
-* Inspired by previous evaluation benchmarks like GLUE (Wang+, 2019), we define a global metric called SPARROW score, which represents the unweighted average of all dataset-specific metrics.
-The SPARROW score
+  * Inspired by previous evaluation benchmarks like GLUE (Wang+, 2019)
+  * we define a global metric called SPARROW score, which represents the unweighted average of all dataset-specific metrics
   * an overall indication of performance on SM tasks

 ## 3.1 Task Clusters